aaron-price/aaroncoding-frontend/README.md

 Thanks to Next.js, most of the routes are pretty intuitively found.
 For example aaroncoding.com/about starts at /pages/about.js and then pulls in components from /components.

-Styles follow SMACSS and can be found in /styles
+Sass styles follow SMACSS and can be found in /styles

 Miscellaneous functions are found in /services